CryptoSpaces/tronwallet-mobile/README.md

 1. Find Genymotion’s copy of adb.
 On macOS for example, this is normally `/Applications/Genymotion.app/Contents/MacOS/tools/`.
 2. Add the Genymotion tools directory to your path (instructions for [Mac](http://osxdaily.com/2014/08/14/add-new-path-to-path-command-line/), [Linux](http://www.computerhope.com/issues/ch001647.htm), and [Windows](https://www.howtogeek.com/118594/how-to-edit-your-system-path-for-easy-command-line-access/)).
 3. Make sure that you can run adb from your terminal.

-#### `npm run eject`

-This will start the process of "ejecting" from Create React Native App's build scripts.
-You'll be asked a couple of questions about how you'd like to build your project.

-**Warning:** Running eject is a permanent action (aside from whatever version control system you use).
-An ejected app will require you to have an [Xcode and/or Android Studio environment](https://facebook.github.io/react-native/docs/getting-started.html) set up.

-## Customizing App Display Name and Icon

-You can edit `app.json` to include [configuration keys](https://docs.expo.io/versions/latest/guides/configuration.html) under the `expo` key.

-To change your app's display name, set the `expo.name` key in `app.json` to an appropriate string.

-To set an app icon, set the `expo.icon` key in `app.json` to be either a local path or a URL.
-It's recommended that you use a 512x512 png file with transparency.

 ## Writing and Running Tests